yosawad-3/student-performance/README.md

 This project demonstrates how machine learning can be applied to educational data to:

-* Predict student performance
+* Predict student performance with high accuracy
 * Identify key influencing factors
-* Support data-driven decision-making in education
+* Build a reliable and generalizable regression model